Mahdi-Qanas/AngularJS/README.md

 ## How to run
 Download the project, open a command-line and navigate to the root directory of the project.
-Make sure that you have installed node.js and npm (latest version is preferable, > 6.0). run npm-install
-It will download the necessary dependencies and angular packages.
+Make sure that you have installed node.js and npm (latest version is preferable, > 6.0). run 'npm-install' to download the necessary dependencies and angular packages.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.